 A program that focuses on the humanistic and scientific study of rhetoric, composition, literacy, and language/linguistic theories and their practical and pedagogical applications.
 Includes instruction in historical and contemporary rhetoric/composition theories; composition and criticism of written, visual, and mixed-media texts; analysis of literacy practices in cultural and cross-cultural contexts; and writing program administration.

-The top ranked schools for Rhetoric and Composition majors include the University of Pittsburgh-Pittsburgh Campus, the University of Minnesota Twin Cities and West Chester University of Pennsylvania with 143 students graduating with a degree in Rhetoric and Composition at the University of Pittsburgh-Pittsburgh Campus.
+The top ranked schools for Rhetoric and Composition majors include Ferris State University, the University of Pittsburgh-Pittsburgh Campus and West Chester University of Pennsylvania with 8 students graduating with a degree in Rhetoric and Composition at Ferris State University.
 Learn more about college options in the table below.

 Majoring in Rhetoric and Composition, your education can be applied to different careers.
-Rhetoric and Composition majors go on to find jobs including Editors and Poets, Lyricists and Creative Writers which are in high demand.
-Some of the jobs with the highest salary for Rhetoric and Composition majors include Postsecondary Teachers, All Other, English Language and Literature Teachers, Postsecondary and Poets, Lyricists and Creative Writers.
+Rhetoric and Composition majors go on to find jobs including Editors and Writers and Authors which are in high demand.
+Some of the jobs with the highest salary for Rhetoric and Composition majors include Postsecondary Teachers, All Other, English Language and Literature Teachers, Postsecondary and Writers and Authors.